sheonhan/philosofier/README.md

 An NLP machine learning project submitted for Princeton's CS Junior Independent Work.
 Classifies textual documents based on their philosophical and religion inclination.

+**A winner of "Best Poster Award" for Princeton CS Department's Junior Independent Work.**

 ### Motivation
 - As a reflection of the recent election…
 - Use categories other than liberal/conservative views to detect: